Rachamv/SMS/employee/documentoffice.md

 These additional fields provide more comprehensive information about the employee's work experience, allowing for better tracking and management of their professional history within the school management system.

- Here's an updated version of the `PersonalInfo` model for the school management system:
+ Here's an updated version of the `EmployeeInfo` model for the school management system:

 - Added `GENDER_CHOICES` to provide a selection of gender options.
 - Added `BLOOD_GROUP_CHOICES` to provide a selection of blood group options.